conorbauer23/documentation/source/content/partials/enable-https.md

 ## Provision HTTPS

-The process to provision certificates kicks off automatically after the domain has been successfully routed to Pantheon, and is indicated by the following notice:
+The certificate provisioning process begins once domain ownership is verified through the necessary TXT records added to your DNS provider and successfully directed to Pantheon.
+This will be confirmed by the following notice:

 <Partial file="notes/https-info.md" />